 These criteria are applicable to disclosure requests relating to civil claims.
 LEA requests will be handled according to applicable laws.

 The EPDP Team recommends that the current requirements in Sections 4.1 and 4.2 of Appendix A to the Temporary Specification in relation to access to non-public registration data, upon expiration are replaced with the criteria below and finalized through the requirements set during the implementation stage, recognizing that work in Phase 2 on a system for Standardized Access to Non-Public Registration Data may further complement, revise, or supersede these requirements.
-In addition, the EPDP team recommends that when a system for Standardized Access to Non-Public Registration Data is developed, the need for a policy governing Reasonable Requests for Lawful Disclosure outside of that model will be required.
+In addition, the EPDP team recommends that when a system for Standardized Access to Non-Public Registration Data is developed, the need for a policy governing Reasonable Lawful Disclosure outside of that model will be required.

-The EPDP Team recommends that the new policy will refer to “Reasonable Requests for Lawful Disclosure of Non-Public Registration Data” or “Reasonable Requests for Lawful Disclosure”, instead of ‘Reasonable Access’ and that Registrar and Registry Operator must process and respond to Reasonable Requests for Lawful Disclosure.
+The EPDP Team recommends that the new policy will refer to “Reasonable Lawful Disclosure of Non-Public Registration Data” or “Reasonable Lawful Disclosure”, instead of ‘Reasonable Access’ and that Registrar and Registry Operator must process and respond to Requests for Lawful Disclosure.

-The basic criteria for Reasonable Requests for Lawful Disclosure are as follows: First, a Reasonable
+The basic criteria for Reasonable Lawful Disclosure are as follows: First, a

 Request for Lawful Disclosure must follow the format required by the Registrar or Registry

 Operator and provide the required information, which are to be finalized during the implementation phase (see below).
-Second, delivery of a properly-formed Reasonable Request for Lawful Disclosure to a Registrar or Registry Operator does NOT require automatic disclosure of information.
+Second, delivery of a properly-formed Request for Lawful Disclosure to a Registrar or Registry Operator does NOT require automatic disclosure of information.
 Third, Registrars and Registry Operators will consider each request on its merits, including the asserted GDPR legal bases.

-Registrars and Registry Operators must publish, in a publicly accessible section of their web-site, the mechanism and process for submitting Reasonable Requests for Lawful Disclosure.
+Registrars and Registry Operators must publish, in a publicly accessible section of their web-site, the mechanism and process for submitting Requests for Lawful Disclosure.
 The mechanism and process should include information on the required format and content of requests, means of providing a response, and the anticipated timeline for responses.

-The EPDP Team recommends that criteria for a Reasonable Request for Lawful Disclosure and the requirements for acknowledging receipt of a request and response to such request will be defined as part of the implementation of these policy recommendations but will include at a minimum:
+The EPDP Team recommends that criteria for a Reasonable Lawful Disclosure and the requirements for acknowledging receipt of a request and response to such request will be defined as part of the implementation of these policy recommendations but will include at a minimum:

-● Minimum Information Required for Reasonable Requests for Lawful Disclosure:
+● Minimum Information Required for Requests for Lawful Disclosure:

 Identification of and information about the requestor (including, the nature/type of business entity or individual, Power of Attorney statements, where applicable and relevant);